Stereotactic Radiation Therapy for Dogs

 When to Not Use Stereotactic Radiation for Dogs

 Caution should be taken with SRT for heart base tumors.
-If they are slow growing and not causing problems for the dog, SRT may not be the best approach since it may cause life-threatening arrhythmias.11
+If they are slow-growing and not causing problems for the dog, SRT may not be the best approach since it may cause life-threatening arrhythmias.11

-Acute and late side effects can be worsened if radiation therapy is used in conjunction with some other cancer treatments including: doxorubicin, dactinomycin, fluorouracil, methotrexate, bleomycin, nitrosoureas, and etoposide.18 If your dog is receiving any of these drugs, radiation therapy may not be appropriate.
+Acute and late side effects can be worsened if radiation therapy is used in conjunction with some other cancer treatments including doxorubicin, dactinomycin, fluorouracil, methotrexate, bleomycin, nitrosoureas, and etoposide.18 If your dog is receiving any of these drugs, radiation therapy may not be appropriate.

 Where to Get Stereotactic Radiation

 Stereotactic radiation therapy is available only at specialty veterinary hospitals with radiation oncologists.
-The necessary equipment to perform this type of radiation is extremely expensive and requires a lot of safety measures to protect staff, so many facilities do not offer this treatment.
+The equipment to perform this type of radiation is extremely expensive and requires a lot of safety measures to protect staff, so many facilities do not offer this treatment.

-To find a hospital that can perform radiation therapy visit vetcancersociety.org/pet-owners/find-a-vcs-member/ Some of these locations may not offer SRT specifically.
+Some of these locations may not offer SRT specifically.

-Stereotactic Radiation for Dogs Side Effects
+Side Effects

 Acute Side Effects

-• Examples include erythema (redness of the skin), oral mucositis (ulceration of the oral cavity), arrhythmias (if treatment is for heart base tumors), etc.
+These typically occur at the time of radiation therapy or shortly after.
+Examples of acute side effects include erythema (redness of the skin), oral mucositis (ulceration of the oral cavity), and arrhythmias (if treatment is for heart base tumors).

-Delayed/Late Side Effects
+Delayed or Late Side Effects

 The cost will depend on the hospital, but estimates are around $6,000-10,000 depending on the specific treatment.